bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 ### CHANGELOG.md

-We navigate to the CHANGELOG.md with one click, `Ctrl+F` for our version, type its name into the browser find in page UI, and we are instantly scrolled down to it.
-If you hate typing, we also have a list of jump links to every version.
+We navigate to our repository's CHANGELOG.md in its root directory, where we can see all versions ever.
+Next, we `Ctrl+F` for our version, type its name into the browser find in page UI, and we are instantly scrolled down to it.
+If you prefer mice to keyboards, we also have a list of jump links to every version.

 ![](/images/changelog/changelog-ctrl-f.png)